 \section{SET to non-invertible SSB transition}

-As we have established, $PSU(N)$ adjoint QCD with a sufficiently large odd number of flavors $N_f$ can appear at a critical point between two SETs with different topological orders, provided that both the $SO(N_f)$ flavor symmetry and time-reversal symmetry are preserved.
+As we have established, massless $PSU(N)$ adjoint QCD with a sufficiently large odd number of flavors $N_f$ can appear at a critical point between two SETs with different topological orders, provided that both the $SO(N_f)$ flavor symmetry and time-reversal symmetry are preserved.
 Recent work has introduced non-invertible analogues of time-reversal symmetry~\cite{Choi2023b,Kaidi2022}, which are also symmetries of massless $PSU(N)$ adjoint QCD.
-This observation then raises the question of what kinds of phases can emerge if we add perturbations that respect the $SO(N_f)$ flavor symmetry and the non-invertible time-reversal symmetry.
+This observation then raises the question of what kinds of phases can emerge if we consider deformations of the massless point that respect the non-invertible time-reversal symmetry and $SO(N_f)$ flavor symmetry.

 In this section, we will analyze the theory with action,